snwfdhmp/errlog/README.md

 ## Feedback

-Feel free to open an issue for any feedback.
+Feel free to open an issue for any feedback or suggestion.

-If you report bugs I fix them asap.
+I fix bugs quickly.

 ## Contributions